Types of Reverse Mortgages

 1. Federally-Insured Reverse Mortgages

 All other types of reverse mortgages are private loans with different features from corporations and banks.
-For example, Wells Fargo and Financial Freedom each have their own types of reverse mortgages.
+For example, Wells Fargo, One Reverse and Financial Freedom each have their own types of reverse mortgages.